MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-variance.md

 2. LCY 10.00 is credited to the purchase variance account.
 3. The user posts an item charge of LCY 20.00.
 Accordingly, the actual cost is increased to LCY 110.00, and the value of the purchase variance becomes LCY 10.00.
 4. LCY 20.00 is debited to the purchase variance account.
 Accordingly, the net purchase variance becomes LCY 10.00.
 5. The user revalues the item from LCY 100.00 to LCY 70.00.
-This does not affect the variance calculation, only the inventory value.
+This does not affect the variance calculation, only the stock value.

  The following table shows the resulting value entries.

  ![Purchase variance calculation](media/design_details_inventory_costing_11_purchase_variance.png "Purchase variance calculation")

 ## <a name="determining-the-standard-cost"></a>Determining the Standard Cost
  The standard cost is used when calculating variance and the amount to capitalise.
 Since the standard cost can be changed over time because of manual update calculation, you need a point in time when the standard cost is fixed for variance calculation.
-This point is when the inventory increase is invoiced.
+This point is when the stock increase is invoiced.
 For produced or assembled items, the point when standard cost is determined is when the cost is adjusted.

  The following table shows how different cost shares are calculated for produced and assembled items when you use the Calculate Standard Cost function.